RAJ-SUDHARSHAN/sirpi/README.md

 4. **Review** - Generated files submitted as Pull Request to your repository
 5. **Setup** - Create CloudFormation stack in your AWS account using provided template, obtain IAM role ARN
 6. **Verify** - Backend assumes IAM role to verify cross-account access
-7. **Build & Push** - Docker image built in E2B sandbox and pushed to your ECR with real-time log streaming
+7. **Build & Push** - Docker image built in E2B sandbox and pushed to your ECR with real-time log polling
 8. **Deploy** - Terraform plan and apply executed in E2B sandbox, provisions infrastructure in your AWS account with live progress updates
 9. **Manage** - Monitor your infrastructure or destroy everything with one click (automatic state cleanup)